Pre-K Registration FAQ

 Can my child attend a school that is different from our attendance zone?

 Yes, if a district transfer is approved.
-However, all students must register at their home campus and must complete all registration requirements before a transfer request is submitted; transfer requests will open to parents in April 29, 2022.
+However, all students must register at their home campus and must complete all registration requirements before a transfer request is submitted; transfer requests will open to parents on April 1, 2023.

 I don't live in Cedar Hill, can my child still attend a school within the district?